Tsawwassen/hme/README.md

 - - I will need to add the category number to the report.
 - POST COMMENT
 - - Was able to merge the two files and render that data sorted by category
-- - Realized this morning that I need to sort by category THEN inventory Part.
+- - Realized this morning that I need to sort by category THEN inventory Part AND THEN Serial Number.
 - - Got that working...